change-hi/change-hi.github.io/morea/data-movement/experience-transferring-rclone.md

 ---

-# MANA to GDrive
+# KOA to GDrive

-* Create a testfile2.docx on the Mana DTN by copying testfile.docx
+* Create a testfile2.docx on the KOA DTN by copying testfile.docx

 <div class="alert alert-secondary" role="alert" markdown="1">
 ```